 - Would the average North American not know of this place?

 Obviously everything here is relatively, but on the whole, I think you’ll find that these recommendations will yield more unique experiences than, say, shuffling through Checkpoint Charlie in Berlin or the beer gardens in Munich.
 Even better, I still have plenty of traveling to do within Germany and will update this guide accordingly.

 Now let’s get to it.
-These are the best towns, parks, and cities in Germany for off the beaten path travel.
+These are the 21 places to visit in Germany off the beaten path.

 The Black Forest is certainly not off the beaten path, but it’s some of the best hiking in Germany and in one of the sunniest corners of a country that has an otherwise gray reputation.
 The heart of this region is Freiburg.
 In Baden-Baden, on the other hand, you can still get a sense of what it’s like to be a local there.
 I spent mornings heading to the bakery, speaking German, and hearing exclusively German.
 There is a good chance that most Germans I saw walking around the pedestrian plazas were themselves tourists.
 After all, “baden” is the verb “to bathe,” so Baden-Baden is incredibly popular for the thermal baths.